dv4all/RSD-as-a-service/README.md

 ### Environment variables

-The environment variables should be stored in .env file, which automatically loaded by docker-compose.
-To validate which env variables are loaded you can use `docker-compose config`.
-More info about enviroment variables in docker-compose is available at [official docs pages](https://docs.docker.com/compose/environment-variables/)
+The environment variables should be stored in .env file, which is automatically loaded by docker-compose.
+To validate loading of env variables use `docker-compose config`.
+More info about use of enviroment variables in docker-compose is available at [official documentation](https://docs.docker.com/compose/environment-variables/)

 - copy the file `.env.example` to `.env` file at the root of the project